pauldaustin/gwa-ui/README.md

 3. Click Register application
 4. Record the Client ID and Client Secret for the configuration.

+### GitHub Personal Access Token

+1. Create a new http://github.com user account that will only be used for managing organization (bcgov-keygen) access.
+2. Add the new user as an admin for the organization (bcgov-keygen).
+3. Login as the new user.
+4. Using https://github.com/settings/tokens generate a new personal access token with the admin:org permission.
+5. Record the generated token for use in the gwaGitHubAccessToken configuration.

 ### Configuration Properties
 The application supports the following configuration properties.